jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ## Overview

 ![local_flow_diagram](imgs/local_flow.png)

 This version of the pipeline utilizes Metaflow as the main pipeline orchestrator.
+We provide two local flows, one deploying a model for intent prediction, another deploying a model for recommendation prediction.
-This README provides an overview of the local version of pipeline and contains setup instructions specific to this version.
+This README provides an overview of the local version of pipeline and contains setup instructions specific to this local version, as well as instructions specific to the intent prediction model and recommendation model.
 For the general prerequisites, Metaflow setup and background information about the pipeline, please refer to the main README.

 As seen in the above diagram, there are four main steps in the flow: